awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-model-deployment-sagemaker/README.md

 You are responsible for the cost of the AWS services used while running this construct.
 As of this revision, the cost for running this construct with the default settings in the US East (N. Virginia) Region is approximately $344.16 per month.

 We recommend creating a budget through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this solution.
+The [official documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/inference-cost-optimization.html) provides best practices for inference cost optimization.

 The following table provides a sample cost breakdown for deploying this solution with the default parameters in the **US East (N. Virginia)** Region for **one month**.